AmericanRework/Pico-2x-BLDC/README.md

 **Plans/Stuff that's broken, rough order:**

--Finish this documentation.
+- Finish this documentation.
 Parts list looking at you.
--Current sense is at best not super calibrated, at worst needs work.
+- Current sense is at best not super calibrated, at worst needs work.
 Functions well enough to shut down the amp if current limit is hit.
--Test both DC and BLDC motors with an encoder instead of halls.
+- Test both DC and BLDC motors with an encoder instead of halls.
--Build more robots using this amp.
+- Build more robots using this amp.
--Test it up to 240vdc/10A.
+- Test it up to 240vdc/10A.
 Should work?
--Connect JUST the 2304's to a Mesa FPGA board running linuxCNC.
+- Connect JUST the 2304's to a Mesa FPGA board running linuxCNC.
 Yep. dump the pico and put your own brain on this.

 **Next board iteration:**